-The museum owns the most valuable collection of works by Icelandic artists in the country, but also renowned artists such as Pablo Picasso, Edward Munch, Karol Appel, Hans Hartung, Victor Vasarely, Richard Serra and Richard Tuttle.
+The museum owns the most valuable collection of works by Icelandic artists in the country.
+In addition, it also has works from renowned artists such as Pablo Picasso, Edward Munch, Karol Appel, Hans Hartung, Victor Vasarely, Richard Serra and Richard Tuttle.

 The National Gallery of Iceland regularly holds colorful exhibitions reflecting its collection.
 The National Gallery of Iceland also hosts exhibitions by individual artists, Icelandic as well as foreign ones.
-Extensive publication of books, catalogs, posters and post-cards compliment these.
+The gallery’s extensive publication of quality books, catalogs, posters and post-cards compliments these exhibitions.

 GPS: 64.144142 N, -21.939358 W